escape-llc/yet-another-chart-component/README.md

-# yet-another-chart-component
+# eScapeLLC.UWP.Chart
 Yet another chart component.
-Also a play on the venerable "yacc" compiler tool
+Also a play on the venerable "yacc" parser-generator tool.
+Yes, I've used it, and know all about LR(1) parsers!

 # Before you build
-If you are rebuilding the application project, you must re-generate the PFX file, because it is excluded from repository by *.gitignore*.
+If you are rebuilding the application project (e.g. because you forked it), you must re-generate the PFX file, because it is excluded from repository by *.gitignore*.

 * In *Solution Explorer*, double-click the app manifest file.
 * In the *Manifest Designer*, go to the *Packaging* tab.
 * Click on *Choose Certificate*.
 * Follow the instructions to make a new test certificate.
 * Build away!
-* Important: deploy to an *Emulator* or *Real Device* for results.

 # Packaging
 Soon there will be binary assemblies for direct consumption via *nuget.org*.
 The rest of this section is general information on publishing packages, and not specific to this project.